 DHCP stands for Dynamic Host Control Protocol.
-The DIR-808L has a built-in DHCP server.
+The DIR-803 has a built-in DHCP server.
 The DHCP Server will automatically assign an IP address to the computers on the LAN/private network.
 Be sure to set your computers to be DHCP clients by setting their TCP/IP settings to "Obtain an IP Address Automatically."
-When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-808L.
+When you turn your computers on, they will automatically load the proper TCP/IP settings provided by the DIR-803.
 The DHCP Server will automatically allocate an unused IP address from the IP address pool to the requesting computer.
 You must specify the starting and ending address of the IP address pool.

-Enable DHCP Check this box to enable the DHCP server on your router.
-Server: Uncheck to disable this function.

-DHCP IP Address Enter the starting and ending IP addresses for the DHCP server's Range: IP assignment.

-Note: If you statically (manually) assign IP addresses to your computers or devices, make sure the IP addresses are outside of this range or you may have an IP conflict.

-DHCP Lease Time: The length of time for the IP address lease.
-Enter the Lease time in minutes.

-Always Enable this feature to broadcast your network's DHCP server to

-Broadcast: LAN/WLAN clients.
+Check this box to Enable the DHCP server on your router.
+Uncheck to disable this function.
+DHCP SERVER SETTINGS DHCP IP Address Range: Enter the starting and ending IP Addresses for the DHCP server's IP assignment.
+Use this section to configure the built-in DHCP server to assign IP address to the computers on your network.
+Enable DHCP Server : DHCP IP Address Range : 100 to 199 (addresses within the LAN subnet) Note: If you statically (manually) assign IP addresses to your computers or devices, make sure the IP addresses are outside of this range or you may have an IP conflict.
+DHCP Lease Time : 10080 (minutes) Always broadcast : (compatibility for some DHCP Clients) NetBIOS announcement : Learn NetBIOS from WAN : The length of time for the IP address lease.
+Enter the DHCP Lease Time in minutes.
+NetBIOS Scope : (optional) NetBIOS node type : Broadcast only (use when no WINS servers configured) Point-to-Point (no broadcast) Enable this feature to broadcast your network's DHCP server to LAN/WLAN clients.
+Mixed-mode (Broadcast then Point-to-Point) Hybrid (Point-to-Point then Broadcast) Primary WINS IP Address : Secondary WINS IP Address :